 In the initial phase, legs start moving with the pedals and activate hip extensions or muscles followed by knee extensions.
 As we proceed and continue moving, the pedals, ankles, and large calf muscles get involved for support and function.

-Biking Burns Calories
+Cycling Burns Calories

 Training exercises and workout programs help you lose body fat and burn calories, and riding an exercise bike increases your metabolism and builds muscle, allowing you to burn more calories while in a comfortable position.